rudof-project/rudof/python/README.md

 This module is based on [pyo3](https://pyo3.rs/)

-# Running the code
+## Build the development version

+To build and install the development version of pyoxigraph you need to clone this git repository and to run `pip install .` in the `python` directory (the one this README is in).

-# Running the tests
+## Running the tests